Marinara Sauce Recipe

 - 28 oz San Marzano tomatoes (canned.
 You need both the tomatoes and all the juices)

-- 1 tsp oregano (or basil.
+- 1 teaspoon oregano (or basil.
 Use dry or, if using fresh, bump up to 1 tbsp.
 In summers I like using fresh basil.
 Use a sprig with about five large leaves of basil, whole)

 - Ground black pepper (optional.
 You can use some of this instead of the red pepper flakes, or use half of each)